We’ve all heard of amino acids, but what exactly are they, and why are they essential to our diets?

 Sources of valine include: cheese, red meat, chicken, pork, nuts, beans, spinach, legumes, broccoli, seeds, chia seeds, whole grains, figs, avocado, apples, blueberries, cranberries, oranges, and apricots.

 Histidine supports brain health and neurotransmitters (in particular, the neurotransmitter histamine).
 It also helps to detoxify the body by producing red and white blood cells, which are needed for overall health and immunity.
 Histidine can even help protect tissues from damage caused by radiation or heavy metals.

 Sources of Histidine: red meat, cheese, white meat and poultry, seafood, soybeans, beans, legumes, chia seeds, buckwheat, potatoes.

 So what is the best source of amino acids?

 There are many amino acids on the market that are manufactured chemically.
 This can be done with chemical synthesis or extraction from protein sources.
 Synthesized amino acids differ in effect, depending on the way that they were genetically engineered.
 We recommend obtaining amino acids from a natural protein source, rather than a synthesized substitute.

 Whey protein is one of the few sources that naturally contain all 20 amino acids, making it a complete protein.

-The convenience factor of our protein blends is an important one - as with after exercise it is important to fuel our bodies with amino acids straight away so they can begin recovering our muscles immediately.
+The convenience factor of our vegan protein blends, or whey protein blends is an important one - as with after exercise it is important to fuel our bodies with amino acids straight away so they can begin recovering our muscles immediately.